laureschemm/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clear, concise, and maintainable code.
 Remember that code is read far more often than it is written.
 Invest time in understanding the problem before diving into coding.
 Modularity, reusable components, and well-defined APIs are key.
 And always keep in mind that premature optimization is the root of all evil."

 In practice, this means focusing on clarity over unnecessary complexity, choosing the right abstractions, avoiding duplication, and writing code that can evolve with changing requirements.
 Always document your code and tests, as they serve as valuable documentation for both yourself and others.
 Lastly, embrace continuous learning, as the field of programming is dynamic and ever-evolving.

+# 2024-02-28
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, this translates to the importance of writing clean, maintainable code that's easy to understand and modify.
+Always strive for simplicity in design and implementation, as complex solutions often lead to more bugs, harder maintenance, and less scalability.
+Remember, a program that's easy to read and reason about today will save time and effort tomorrow."